tucats/ego/LANGUAGE.md

 Use the `func` statement to declare a function.
 The function must have a name, optionally a list of parameter values that are passed to the function, and a return type that indicates what the function is expected to return.
-This is followed by the function body which is executed, with the function arguments all available as local variables.
+This is followed by the function body described as a basic block.
+When the function is called, this block is executed, with the function arguments all available as local variables.
 For example,